Papilloma and Papillomatosis

 There are two basic ‘categories‘ of breast papilloma development: Those which occur as ‘solitary‘, or those which occur in ‘multiples‘.
 The solitary papillomas are more prone to nipple discharge, and tend to involve a papillary epithelial growth which has ‘punctured’ a major breast duct just below the nipple.
 Generally speaking, solitary papillomas are benign and not worrisome.
 The tumor might be drained by excision or by needle aspiration, (and given a histological evaluation just to be sure), and most of the time will not even required routine-scheduled follow-up.
 Many physicians don’t even consider a solitary papilloma as a ‘true disease’ process.

 Multiple papillomas, or Papillomatosis

-Multiple breast papillomas present a different risk and management context.
+Multiple breast papillomas present a different, greater risk and management context.
 Here the tumors occur deeper with the breast and probably will not cause nipple discharges.
 Multiple papillomas form a subset of about 10% of all intraductal papillomas, and also tend to be seen more frequently in younger women.
-Multiple papillomas are quite often 'bilateral' (occuring in both breasts).
-Sometimes the physical 'placement' of one of a multiple of papillomas will be given a particular name.
-"Central" papillomas grow deeper within the breast, while "peripheral' papillomas are growing toward the outer edges of the breast.
-Some physicians argue that there needs to be at least five clearly separate papillomas within a given segment of breast tissue in order for the tumor to be termed 'papillomatosis'.
+Papillomatosis areas are quite often ‘bilateral’ (occuring in both breasts).
+Sometimes the physical ‘placement’ of one of a multiple of papillomas will be given a particular name.
+“Central” papillomas grow deeper within the breast, while “peripheral’ papillomas are growing toward the outer edges of the breast.
+Some physicians argue that there needs to be at least five clearly separate papillomas within a given segment of breast tissue in order for the tumor to be termed ‘papillomatosis’.
 Multiple papillomas are more suspicious for subsquent breast cancer development than solitary papillomas.